 • Involvement with marketing and business development.

 • Oversight of budgets and accounts

-Often, Legal PAs have previous experience as a Paralegal, Legal Secretary, Legal Administrator or another low-level legal role.
+Often, Legal PAs have previous experience as a Paralegal, Legal Secretary, Legal Administrator, or another non-qualified legal support role.
 Alternatively, experienced PAs may decide to switch to a career in law after spending time within another industry.

 Recognised by law firms and legal recruiters, the ILSPA’s Legal Secretaries Diploma course provides the legal knowledge and practical skills required to become a competent and confident Legal PA.
 Find out more about the qualification and how to enrol on the ILSPA website.

-• Technology and IT skills, including the Microsoft Office package
+• Technology and IT skills, including experience using the Microsoft Office package.

-According to data gleaned in our 2018 Audience Insight Report, Legal PAs in the UK took home £32,619 on average last year.
-This number varies dependent on location, practice area, employer and experience level, with the most senior Legal PAs reporting salaries of up to £50,000 per year.
-Legal PAs are also subject to a range of benefits, with last year’s salary survey respondents listing gym contributions, private healthcare and flexible working among the perks they received.
+According to our latest Audience Insight Report, Legal PAs in the UK earn an average salary of £39,286 per year.
+This salary varies depending on location, practice area, employer, and experience level, with the most senior Legal PAs reporting salaries of up to £50,000 per year.

-Legal PA jobs provide excellent career opportunities for those looking to progress a career in law or as an Assistant.
-For those interested in the legal side of things, a Legal PA role can be the first step towards qualifying as a Legal Executive or Solicitor, while those firmly set on an Assistant career can go on to support increasingly senior individuals or perhaps become an EA.
+Legal PA jobs provide excellent opportunities for those looking to progress a career in law or as an Assistant.
+For those interested in the legal side of things, a Legal PA role can be the first step towards qualifying as a Legal Executive or Solicitor, while those firmly set on an Assistant career can go on to support increasingly senior individuals or become an EA.

-Would you like to take part in an interview about your experience as a Legal PA?
+Would you like to take part in an interview for our blog about your experience as a Legal PA?
 If so, we would love to hear from you.
 Get in touch on firstname.lastname@example.org to find out more.